EU Digital Services Act (DSA)

 - Algorithmic Accountability Measures

-Describes responsibilities for ensuring transparency and oversight of automated decision-making systems.
+Describes responsibilities for ensuring transparency and oversight of automated decision-making systems and recommender algorithms.

 Framework Scope

-The EU DSA is adopted by digital platforms, intermediaries, and online marketplaces offering services to EU users, governing digital environments, content moderation, transparency requirements, and algorithmic accountability.
+The EU Digital Services Act (DSA) is adopted by digital platforms, intermediaries, and online marketplaces offering services to EU users.
+It governs digital environments, focusing on content moderation, transparency requirements, and algorithmic accountability, and is commonly implemented to comply with regulatory standards, improve user protection, and support data transparency and compliance oversight.

 Framework Objectives